Wreck (TV series): Series 1 (2022)

+Series 2 (2024)

 Critical reception

+On the review aggregator website Rotten Tomatoes, the first season of Wreck holds a 69% approval rating, based on 13 critic reviews, with an average rating of 6.4/10.
+Metacritic gave a score of 57 out of 100 based on 6 critics, indicating "mixed or average reviews".

 Both Attitude and Gay Times featured Wreck on their list of Top LGBT TV Shows of 2022.

 In a four-star review, Benji Wilson of The Telegraph praised the premise and Chris Baugh's directing and described the series as being like a punk band at their first gig stating, "Wreck’s energy is infectious.
 Everyone on the ship is a suspect and no-one can get off.
 If that’s just Death on the Nile with ADHD, fine: I still want to know whodunit.
 And why they’re wearing a duck mask."
 Similarly, Neil Baker from Cinerama lauded BBC Three for commissioning the show, and referred to Wrecks killer duck as a "slasher icon".
 He called Brown's screenplay "as sharp as the knife our devilish duck wields", noting his ability to reference classic horror properties such as Scream, I Know What You Did Last Summer and Friday the 13th while still allowing Wreck to feel "fresh and different to anything else we have seen", and praised the series' humour, pacing, cinematography and queer representation.
 The show also received four-star reviews from Heat, which declared it a "stylish" and "fresh, vibrant, chilling horror treat", and TVTimes, who noted that the show "delivers jump-scares and witty one-liners with equal aplomb".
-In their round-up of new shows, NME referred to Wreck as a "comic-horror delight" and a "mishcevious slasher in the vein of Scream".
+In their round-up of new shows, NME referred to Wreck as a "comic-horror delight" and a "mischievous slasher in the vein of Scream".